-The NSE and BSE have set price bands for all securities.
-The price bands serve as boundaries for the trading of the Stock.
-The Exchange will not accept orders that are set outside the minimum and the maximum price range for any Stock.
+The NSE and BSE have established price bands for all securities, serving as boundaries for Stock trading.
+The Exchange does not accept orders outside the minimum and maximum price range for any Stock.

-The purpose behind price bands and circuit breakers is to control mass buying or selling of Stock and send the market spiraling into one direction, and perhaps most importantly, to curb panic selling.
+The purpose of price bands and circuit breakers is to control mass buying or selling, preventing the market from spiraling in one direction and curbing panic selling.

-Most Stocks on the NSE and the BSE have an upper and lower price band.
-There are 5 categories of price bands:
+Most Stocks on the NSE and BSE fall into five categories of price bands:

-If a Stock has Derivative products listed or if the Stock is included on an Index on which Derivative products are available, it does not have an upper or lower price band
+If a Stock has Derivative products listed or is included in an Index with Derivative products, it does not have an upper or lower price band.

 A stock can have price bands of 20% either way, based on the previous day's closing price.